mamuncoder07/CodeAlpha_CarPricePrediction/README.md

 Through this project, I learned:

-- Data Cleaning and Preprocessing
+- Data Cleaning
+- Data Visualization
 - Feature Engineering
-- Exploratory Data Analysis
-- Data Visualization
-- Regression Models
+- Machine Learning Regression
 - Random Forest Algorithm
 - Model Evaluation using R² Score
+- End-to-End Machine Learning Workflow

 ---

 ## 🚀 Conclusion

-This project demonstrates how Machine Learning can be used to predict used car prices based on multiple vehicle-related features.
-The Random Forest Regressor performed exceptionally well and achieved an R² Score of **95.94%**, making it a reliable model for price prediction tasks.
+This project demonstrates how Machine Learning can be used to predict used car prices based on multiple vehicle characteristics.
+The Random Forest Regressor model performed exceptionally well and achieved an R² Score of **95.94%**, making it a reliable solution for car price prediction.

 ---